OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Inspection of reassembled data is done in chunks.
 The size of these chunks is set with ``toserver_chunk_size`` and ``toclient_chunk_size``.
-To avoid making the borders predictable, the sizes van be varied by adding in a random factor.
+To avoid making the borders predictable, the sizes can be varied by adding in a random factor.

 ::